lyteword/chspurgeon-tod/volume-4/psalm-88.md

 (d) Not severe but gentle.
 Not in anger but in love.

 (e) Not exhaustive but partial.
 Not all thy waves, but a few ripples only.
-The slight motion in the harbour when there is a boisterous ocean beyond.— *G.R.*
+The slight motion in the harbour when there is a boisterous ocean beyond.— *G. R.*

 **Verse 8.** (*last clause* ).—This may describe us when despondency is chronic, when trouble is overwhelming, when sickness detains us at home, when we feel restrained in Christian labour, or hampered in prayer.

 **Verse 9.**

-1\.Sorrow before God,—"Mine eye", etc.
+1\.
+Sorrow before God,—"Mine eye", etc.

-2\.Prayer to God,—"have called", etc.
+2\.
+Prayer to God,—"have called", etc.

-3\.Waiting for God,—"called daily".
+3\.
+Waiting for God,—"called daily".

-4\.Dependence on God,—"I have stretched", etc. These hands can do nothing without thee.— *G.R.*
+4\.
+Dependence on God,—"I have stretched", etc. These hands can do nothing without thee.— *G. R.*

 **Verses 10-12.**

-1\.The supposition.
+1\.
+The supposition.

 (a) That a child of God should be wholly dead.